Should I save money?

 teen on bike looking into the water in thought

-Why should I bother saving when I’m so bloody broke?
+Why should I try to save money when I’m so bloody broke?

-If you’re right up against it at the end of each month, the idea of saving might seem laughingly-impossible.
+If you’re right up against it at the end of each month, attempting to save money might seem laughingly-impossible.

 If you’re one of those people, it’s even more important you save.
 Why?